TheLamp/WSDAPP/README.md

   - Night Mode (Coming Soon)
   - Pull to refresh

 WSDAPP used the coding language Swift for it's core and also uses Objective-C for additional parts inlcuding SWRevealViewController (Slide-Out Menu) and Firebase (Backend).
-WSDAPP was almost enitrly built off of guides found around the web.

 ### Version
 3.2 BETA